-According to the Texas Trucking Association, the state is short nearly 50,000 truck drivers and that number is only expected to increase.
+Driver fatigue.
+According to the Texas Trucking Association, the state is short nearly 50,000 truck drivers and is only expected to increase.
 With a rapidly retiring workforce, lack of interest from younger generations, stagnant wages, and increasing freight loads, truck drivers are burdened with longer working hours and less time to get from point A to point B. Simply put, drivers cannot keep up with oil production and thus are suffering immense fatigue.

 Other common causes: